PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 support all cases as `$?` can be false from a cmdlet or function error, making `$LASTEXITCODE` stale.

-In POSIX shells, this need to terminate on command error is addressed by the `set -e` configuration, which causes the script to exit when a command fails.
+In POSIX shells, terminating execution when a command has an error is enabled via executing `set -e` in the session. which causes the script to exit when a command fails.
 In addition, to ensure that an error is returned if any command in a pipeline fails, POSIX shells address this need with `set -o pipefail` configuration.